x-govuk/x-govuk.github.io/app/posts/govuk-eleventy-plugin.md

 Markdown written using [an extended syntax](https://x-govuk.github.io/govuk-eleventy-plugin/markdown-advanced/) is also supported, meaning authors can easily include tables, abbreviations, footnotes and code examples in their posts, too.

-Knowing that teams often need to write documentation for internal users, or build websites that don't meet [the criteria for using the GOV.UK logo and GDS Transport typeface](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk), the plugin enables the following to be customised:
+Knowing that teams often need to write documentation for internal users, or build websites that don’t meet [the criteria for using the GOV.UK logo and GDS Transport typeface](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk), the plugin enables the following to be customised:

 * Organisation name and logo
 * Font family